abhishekanimatron/15-React-Projects/README.md

-"# 15-React-Projects"
+# 15-React-Projects
-This has 15 projects made by following a video by John.
+### This has 15 projects made by following a video by John.
-This react apps are:
+The react apps are (creation times):
 1. Birthday Reminder
 2. Worst Tours
 3. Dumb Reviews